suphamster/lada/README.md

 Patches / reports welcome if you are able to make it run on other systems.

 ## Installation
-On Linux the easiest way to install the app is to get it from Flathub.
+On Linux the easiest way to install the app (CLI and GUI) is to get it from Flathub.

 <a href='https://flathub.org/apps/details/io.github.ladaapp.lada'><img width='200' alt='Download from Flathub' src='https://flathub.org/api/badge?svg&locale=en'/></a>